MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 *Those of you who know about LLVM would probably question the choices made here, but in my case specifically I was interested in keeping the IR as close to the codegen target as possible, which are C++, CUDA, shading languages, or others.
 This IR doesn't really use single assignment form (SSA) or φ nodes, meaning modifications are not versioned.
 This does pose a problem for autodiff and makes optimization potentially harder, so I do have a compilation pass that can convert at least some in-place operations into versions of the original, in a rather ad-hoc way.
 I still need to do the same for `stores` and `scatters` too, since right now autodiff will usually compute the wrong gradients for these operations, as it doesn't use the correct version for the gradient, or actually, it simply doesn't have access to it, because it no longer exists in memory.
 I have a reason why I dont want to version everything - it will potentially result in overly aggressive additional memory allocation (like imagine this sorting algorithm created a copied version of keys/values every iteration), and you would need to optimize for it separately.
 But this reasoning could be completely wrong, since I haven't really worked with LLVM and am not sure about how applicable it might be for my use cases.*

-After the all the compilation stages, the IR creates kernel nodes, replaces multidimensional indexing with flattened 1D indexing, does some optimizations etc.
+After all the compilation stages, the IR creates kernel nodes, replaces multidimensional indexing with flattened 1D indexing, does some optimizations etc.

 <details>
 <summary>Final compiled IR</summary>